 Career military professionals and corporate contractors create a specialized lobby.
 They serve both as a provocateur for military actions and an opinion force for the assumption that military force is the essential ingredient for national security.
 The military-industrial centers support groups that are ideologically driven by justifications for violent defense of God and country.
 The language of evangelical leaders helps to sustain the essential image of a godless enemy, while veteran’s organizations are used to glorify and provide justification for the sacrifices of soldiers.
-The military-industrial complex is perpetuated by a massive federal defense budget and driven by a private industry reaping profits from military activities.
+The military-industrial complex is perpetuated by a massive federal defense budget and driven by a private industry reaping huge profits from military activities.
 Opportunistic relationships between political leaders, military personnel, and defense contractors grease this well-oiled machine.

 National Defense Budget

-This conjunction of the military and industry World War and expanded throughout the years of the Cold War increased greatly with the G. W. Bush administration.
+This conjunction of the military and industry was strong during the Second World War and expanded throughout the years of the Cold War.
+The financial connections increased greatly with the G. W. Bush administration.
 U.S. Department of Defense budgets are somewhat unreliable estimates of the costs of war.
-Costs of nuclear weapons development come under the budget of the Department of Energy; care for veterans is not in the DOD budget nor have the defense budgets included spending for the Iraq and Afghan wars.
+Costs of nuclear weapons development come under the budget of the Department of Energy; care for veterans is not in the DOD budget; nor have the defense budgets included spending for the Iraq and Afghan wars.
 As of the end of 2012, Congress had already granted over 1 trillion 420 billion dollars for operations in Iraq and Afghanistan.

-The US national defense budget in 2012 came to $716.300 billion.
+The U.S. national defense budget in 2012 came to $716.300 billion.
 Compared to other departments within the United States in 2012, the next largest budget requests were for education and health, $139.212 billion and $361.625 billion, respectively.
 Over half of all federal spending is allocated for the military.
-Compared to military spending in other nations this was more than was spent by the next countries combined and more than six times the amount spent by China, the next largest spender.
+Compared to military spending in other nations, this was more than was spent by the next thirty countries combined and more than six times the amount spent by China, the next largest spender.

 To put these extraordinary numbers in perspective, for 2005 the U.S. military budget (not including spending for Iraq and Afghan wars) exceeded the combined military budgets for China, Russia, and the six “rogue” states (Cuba, Iran, Libya, North Korea, Sudan, and Syria).
 Their expenditures came to only 30 percent of U.S. military spending in the same year.
-Now Stiglitz and his coauthor, reevaluating costs of the Iraq war, including the costs for rehabilitating injured veterans and interest on debts accrued to fund the war, find their 2008 estimates to be low.
+Now, Nobel laureate economist Joseph Stiglitz and his coauthor, Linda Bilmes, reevaluating costs of the Iraq war, including the costs for rehabilitating injured veterans and interest on debts accrued to fund the war, find their 2008 estimates to be low.
 Their updated estimates now exceed $3 trillion.
 American taxpayers are paying these costs.
 The average American taxpayer, however, may not be outraged or even aware of this expense because such information is not clearly or accurately presented to them (see chapter 7).
 The name War Department was changed to the Defense Department to accentuate its continuing role.
 Its actual activity might more accurately have earned the name “Department of Foreign Intervention.”

 The Industry of Defense